Chance-Constrained Gaussian Mixture Steering to a Terminal Gaussian Distribution: Numerical Simulations

-Next, we refine the solution to the state-constrained problem using the proposed IRA algorithm.
-We choose $\epsilon {=} 10^{-2}$ and $\beta {=} 0.7$ as the IRA algorithm parameters.
-The algorithm converges after 13 iterations.
-The improvement in cost was approximately 5\%.
-We observed that the IRA algorithm is more effective for smaller values of $\Delta, \Gamma$. \cref{fig:traj-comparison} compares the Monte Carlo trajectories with and without IRA.
-Both the mean and outliers of the IRA-refined solution approach the halfplane closer than when it is not employed.
+Next, we refine the solution to the state-constrained problem using the proposed IRA algorithm, with $\epsilon {=} 10^{-2}$ and $\beta {=} 0.7$.
+The algorithm converges after 13 iterations, providing $\approx$5\% cost improvement. \cref{fig:traj-comparison} compares the Monte Carlo trajectories with and without IRA.
+The mean, nominal, and dispersed states of the IRA-refined solution approach the halfplane closer.

 \if\shortOrFull1

 Finally, we compare the 2-norm cost for the same settings.
 An interesting observation is that the control magnitude is `bang-bang'-like but also shows the multi-modal distribution derived in \cref{prop:control-distribution}.
 The multi-modal structure is especially observable in the switching phase between maximal and minimal inputs.
 Due to space restrictions, figures for the 2-norm cost are included in \cite{kumagai_chance-constrained_2024}. \fi \if\shortOrFull2 The history of cost is shown in \cref{fig:IRA-history}.
 We see that the value decreases monotonically.